European-XFEL/Karabo/doc/run/all_local.rst

 Starting a full Karabo system all local
 ***************************************

-Here we describe how you can bring up a small local Karabo system on your computer.
+Here we describe how you can bring up a basic Karabo system on a single host.
 Make sure you have understood the :ref:`fundamental concepts <fundamentals>` before proceeding here.

 Lets go step by step.
-The only prerequisit is, that you have installed and activated Karabo as described :ref:`here <installation/binary>`.
+The only prerequisit is, that you have installed and **activated** Karabo as described :ref:`here <installation/binary>`.

 Step 1: Local Message Broker
 ============================